IGB Eletrônica: iPhone trademark conflict

 In 2000, Gradiente, now legally known as IGB Eletrônica SA, filed for the brand name "iphone" in Brazil's INPI (National Institute of Industrial Property, the trademark authority).
-Gradiente first used the iPhone brand on a licence-built variant of the Nokia 7160, but it wasn't until 2008 when the Brazilian government granted full brand ownership for Gradiente, and the company has since sold Android-based smartphones under this name.
+Gradiente first used the iPhone brand on a licence-built variant of the Nokia 7160, but it was not until 2008 when the Brazilian government granted full brand ownership for Gradiente, and the company has since sold Android-based smartphones under this name.
 Until 2008 that trademark was fully owned by IGB Eletrônica SA, which released its Android-powered iphone neo one under the Gradiente brand.
 The iphone neo one is sold for R$ 599 (about US$287), a dual-SIM handset running Android 2.3.4 Gingerbread.
 It has a 3.7-inch, 320 x 480 display, a 700 MHz CPU, 2GB of expandable storage, Bluetooth, 3G, WiFi and 5 / 0.3-megapixel camera.